How Do You Know Your Website Is Performing Well?

 Imagine you’re walking down the high street in search of a gift for that special someone, and you come across two shops, both selling the same products.

 The first shop has cluttered window displays, out of date signs and a confusing layout.
 Also, people are queuing outside the door, even though it’s almost empty inside.
-These people don’t wait around for too long either before they decide to leave and go elsewhere.
-Those that do make it inside don’t seem to know where to look and leave anyway, feeling confused and unhappy – never to return.
+These people don’t wait around for too long before they decide to leave and go elsewhere.
+Those who make it inside don’t seem to know where to look and leave anyway, feeling confused and unhappy – never returning.

 In comparison, the second shop has a creative window display, a well-organised layout and clearly labelled price tags.
 There are plenty of customers inside the shop, and they are all being served quickly.
 The customers tend to leave happy and satisfied with their purchase.
 These customers are also likely to come back.

 Which shop are you most likely to purchase from?

 Firstly, you need to determine what it means to have a well-performing website.
 While this may vary slightly between different industries, several key elements make up a successful website.

 Your website is your unique shop window and your biggest opportunity to wow prospective customers.
 First impressions really do matter.
 Google tells us that the average user will click away after three seconds, which means your website must perform well and grab their attention.